Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ```

 These two solutions are very similar.
-The first example checks whether a key is in a dictionary or not.
+The first example checks whether a key is in a dictionary.
 If the key, representing a letter, is present then that means there is already a value for the letter and the code should increment this value by 1 to indicate that another occurrence of the letter has been found in the word.
 If the key is absent from the dictionary, this condition is captured in the else block, then the value of the key is set to 1 because this is the first occurrence of the letter in the word.

 <br/>